Registrar (software): Registrations

-Registrar came with six built in registration statuses.
-Enrolled, Waiting, Finished, Cancelled, Cancelled Bill and Miscellaneous.
-However these could all be changed and added to by the actual client with resorting to IT support.
+Registrar came with six built in registration statuses: Enrolled, Waiting, Finished, Cancelled, Cancelled Bill and Miscellaneous.
+However, these could all be changed and added to by the actual client with resorting to IT support.
 For example, a No Show registration could be created to mark people who did not turn up.
-Reports could be run against these registration e.g. if the manager wanted to know the names of people who No Showed twice during the last six months this could easily be produced.
-Checks were made at the time of registration i.e. lets make sure we are not sending this person to two Classes that run at the same time.
+Reports could be run against these registration e.g., if the manager wanted to know the names of people who No Showed twice during the last six months this could easily be produced.
+Checks were made at the time of registration i.e., let's make sure we are not sending this person to two Classes that run at the same time.
 Any conflicts were flagged up and these checks could be made hard or soft.

 Rosters and transcripts

 The product being from the US had certain words that were American in origin.
-One such word was Roster.
-This did cause some confusion in Europe but administration people soon took it on board.
+One such word was "Roster".
+This did cause some confusion in Europe, but administration people soon took it on board.
 A Roster was just a list of people attached to a Class.
 They would have a status within that Class be it enrolled, waiting, cancelled etc. The Roster had some very sophisticated operations that could be performed such as copying/moving from one Class to another.

 Transcripts another American word purely meaning a Persons training record and future training events they were expected to attend.
-It could also contain other events that had not been administered by the training administration people that needed to be recorded against the person i.e. maybe the person had been on an away day or they had obtained some certification that needed to be recorded.
+It could also contain other events that had not been administered by the training administration people that needed to be recorded against the person i.e., maybe the person had been on an away day, or they had obtained some certification that needed to be recorded.

 Letters and emails

 A vital facility is to tell people about training be it call up letters, letters or confirmations, certificates of attendance.
 Registrar had the ability to do these both manually and automatically either by letter or email.
-In the early versions of Registrar it had an inbuilt letter writer but later as Microsoft Word became the dominate word processing package, Registrar just linked to Word and passed the data to it to be merged into the letters or emails.
+In the early versions of Registrar it had a built-in letter writer, but later as Microsoft Word became the dominant word processing package, Registrar just linked to Word, and passed the data to it to be merged into the letters or emails.

-Letters could either be sent one at a time, to a whole Class or triggered automatically by a date field.
-I.e. a call up letter could be trigger to send a latter to all the Enrolled people two weeks before the Class was due to run.
+Letters could either be sent one at a time, to a whole Class or triggered automatically by a date field. i.e., a call up letter could be trigger to send a latter to all the Enrolled people two weeks before the Class was due to run.
 Registrar also had several other very sophisticated was of sending letters and emails.